Daisuke Takahashi: 2013–14 season

-At the Japanese Championships, he placed 4th in the short program and 5th in free skating to place 5th overall.
-He was named to the Sochi Olympic team.
+At the Japanese Championships, not having recovered from the injury, he placed 4th in the short program and 5th in the free skate to place 5th overall.
+Due to satisfying multiple selection criteria over other contenders, including ISU World Standings and ISU Season's Best Score, he was named to the Sochi Olympic team.

-At the Olympics, he finished 4th in short program and 6th in free skating to finish 6th overall, with a total score of 250.67.
-He was originally slated to compete at the 2014 World Championships in Saitama, Japan, but pulled out due to knee injury.
+At the Olympics, he finished 4th in the short program and 6th in the free skate to finish 6th overall, with a total score of 250.67.
+He was originally slated to compete at the 2014 World Championships in Saitama, Japan, but pulled out due to lingering effects of his injury.

 Takahashi announced his retirement from competitive skating in October 2014.